edwardcrompton/appnatur-rhan-cefn/web/modules/custom/termau_migrate/README.md

 ## Editing migrations

-When an edit has been made to a migration yml file in the migrations folder, migrations must be reimported with the following command:
+When an edit has been made to a migration yml file in the migrations folder, migrations must be reimported by clearing the cache:

-`lando drush cim --partial --source=/app/web/modules/custom/termau_migrate/migrations`

-It seems to be necessary to clear the cache after reimporting the migration:

 `lando drush cr`